CU-CommunityApps/CD-LaravelStarterKit/COMPONENTS.md

 Inputs are not required by default; you can supply the `required="1"` attribute if the input should be required.

+Use the `description` attribute to provide additional instruction or formatting hints.
+The description text is displayed below the input.
+The component will add an `aria-describedby` attribute to the input to associate the description text with the input.

 ## Text

+The `placeholder` attribute can be used on text inputs.

+To adjust the width of the text input, use the `size` attribute and add the class `use-size-attr`.

 Example:
 ```